 - Looking at the share price and measures like the P/E ratio to ensure you’re not paying too much for your shares in the company

-With funds you don’t have to worry about picking companies and researching each one – you just have to decide on the best fund(s) to invest in to meet your financial objectives.
+With funds you don’t have to worry about picking companies, researching each one, and keeping up to date with the companies you end up investing in – you just have to decide on the best fund(s) to invest in to meet your financial objectives, then let the fund manager take care of the rest.
 That’s much easier!

 If you’re keen to start building your investment portfolio with Sharesies, you can sign up with this link, and I’ll get $5 in my own Sharesies account.
 A great way to show your support for this site!